 Class group refers to the group of students in one lesson.
 If the school teacher sees six classes per day, we refer to this as six class groups.

-Elementary School example: If the school teacher has six classes per day though the students change every other day, this would be considered new class groups to a total of twelve class groups.
-The program would need to be scheduled for four days to reach all students.
+Elementary School example: If the school teacher has six classes per day and the students rotate every other day, this would result in a total of twelve class groups.
+The program would need to be scheduled for four days to accommodate all students.